 Notus, or Notos, was the Greek god of the south wind, which was linked to the hot, dry wind of midsummer.
 Also associated with the storms of late summer and early autumn, he was feared by farmers as a destroyer of crops.

-There were a host of other, more minor, Greek deities whose names were given to the particular winds which would blow at different times of the year.
+There were a host of other, more minor, Greek deities whose names were attributed to the particular winds which would blow at various times of the year.

-So, the next time a Greek summer day is washed out by thunder, rain and lightning perhaps it is one of the Anemoi, come back to take their place in the pantheon.
+Hence, the next time a Greek summer day is washed out by thunder, rain, and lightning, perhaps it is one of the Anemoi, come back to take their place in the pantheon.

 Born, according to some Greek myths, from the gods Hyperion and Theia, her siblings were Helios, the god of the sun, and Selene, the goddess of the moon.
 Her name was spelled in Ionic and Homeric Greek Ἠώς, or Ēṓs, and in Attic Greek Ἕως, or Héōs.